I’ve been thinking a lot about people lately.

 He was very apologetic, but he had no choice.

 Don called from California and I was a complete basket case.
 I had three boys, a pony, some ducks, and several dogs and would be without a house in a little over a week.

 He called his family to borrow some money and got an advance on his check.
 I borrowed money from my family.
 I called a breeder in Oklahoma and offered to sell them some dogs they had been wanting for a long time and made a deal to give them three other bitches in the deal.
 One of them was a dog who had produced three quadruple working champions and there were only seven champions in the country.

 There would be no Christmas, but we had a roof over our heads.
-When all the dust settled I had $20 left and the only reason I had that was because I had been walking around the little town to clean houses to save gas.
+When all the dust settled, I had $20 left and the only reason I had that was that I had been walking around the little town to clean houses to save gas.

 They wanted rodeo tickets.

-“I love to see them cowboys gets their asses stomped in the ground by those bulls.”
+“I love to see them cowboys get their asses stomped in the ground by those bulls.”